-Council Member representing the Chambre des notaires du Québec
+Council Member nominated by the Chambre des notaires du Québec

 François Bibeau was appointed Council member by the Chambre des notaires du Québec in November 2015.
 He is a practising notary with Bibeau Desaliers Lamarre notaires Inc., in McMasterville and Sainte-Julie where he specializes in personal law, estate law and family law.
 François has been an accredited family mediator since 2000.
 In 1987, he obtained his Bachelor of Law at the University of Montréal, where he also earned his Notarial Law Degree (DDN).
 He was admitted to the Chambre des notaires du Québec in 1988.